About the University

 Life on the main campus mirrors that of Billings: Students are happy to mingle on some of the 110 park-like acres at the base of the spectacular Rimrocks or take part in a variety of cultural, service, athletic or educational activities.

-Whether a motivated honors student or first-generation attendee, all learners will find challenges that fulfill both individual goals and societal needs.
+Whether a first-semester freshman, or a non-traditional student returning to complete your degree, all learners will find challenges that fulfill both individual goals and societal needs.

 See also: Campus Maps & Parking Info